 George Health Enterprises

-George Health Enterprises (GHE) is our commercial arm and a healthcare company with a unique vision - an innovative business with global impact that develops effective, affordable treatments and technologies that better treat and manage serious, chronic medical conditions.
-We work in established countries such as Australia, Europe, and the US and emerging markets such as India and China, focused solely on the most common chronic conditions.
+George Health (GHE) is our commercial arm and a healthcare company with a unique vision - an innovative business with global impact that develops effective, affordable treatments and technologies that better treat and manage serious, chronic medical conditions.
+We work in established markets such as Australia, Europe, and the US and emerging ones such as India and China.

 There is increasing demand for new treatments and ways to manage chronic disease, driven by a growing ageing population and lack of access to appropriate medical treatments and services globally.
-To meet this need, GHE has three established businesses that are poised for signiﬁcant growth, and integrated in a way that enables innovative health products and services to be taken all the way from concept to market, in a relatively short time frame.
+To meet this need, GH has four complementary businesses that are poised for signiﬁcant growth – George Clinical, George Medicines, George Health Technologies, and Ellen Medical Devices.
+These businesses are integrated in a way that enables innovative health products and services to be taken all the way from concept to market, in a relatively short time frame.
 This capability is usually only available within big pharma or medical technology companies.

-GHE has exclusive commercial rights to all intellectual property of The George, as well as exclusive access to expertise and support from the Institute.
-The Institute’s focus on late stage clinical research for chronic disease means that medicines and technologies are proven before GHE commercialises, resulting in a much higher probability of success rate than is usual in the industry.
+GH has exclusive commercial rights to all intellectual property of The George, as well as exclusive access to expertise and global networks of the Institute.
+The Institute’s focus on late stage clinical research means that medicines and technologies are proven before GH commercialises, resulting in a much higher probability of success rate than is usual in the industry.

-An experienced management team leads GHE with a long industry track record in drug development and commercialisation, biotechnology, healthcare delivery and venture capital investment in established and emerging markets.
-Coupled with the global scientific leadership of The George, our business has potential for real social and economic impact.
+An experienced management team leads GH with a long industry track record in drug development and commercialisation, biotechnology, healthcare delivery and venture capital investment in established and emerging markets.
+Coupled with the global scientific leadership of The George Institute, our business has potential for real social and economic impact.

 There are around 2 billion people globally with one or more cardiometabolic diseases.
 Hypertension is the most common, followed by diabetes.
 Another half billion have established coronary, cerebrovascular, renovascular or peripheral vascular disease.
 Three quarters of these patients live in emerging markets in East and South Asia, Central Asia (including Russia), South America, South Africa and the Middle East.

-George Medicines is developing a series of affordable high-quality novel drug formulations proven by research at The George.
+George Medicines is developing a series of affordable high-quality novel drug formulations proven by research at The George Institute.
 Using the infrastructure of George Clinical and the scientiﬁc expertise of the Institute, George Medicines can move quickly into late-stage drug development (rather than early high-risk stages of drug discovery and development).
 Our ﬁrst product is a combination medication, for patients with a history of coronary, cerebrovascular, or peripheral vascular diseases.
 A multi-million investment in the development of this product was secured in Australia from our partner, the global health insurer, BUPA, under the name SmartGenRx.
-The product is expected to be launched in 2019.
 George Medicines has a pipeline of several other products, some of which have patents pending.

 George Health Technologies is developing a Digital Clinical Intelligence (DCI) system that has been proven to improve the treatment of patients at high risk of cardiovascular disease in Australia and in emerging market settings.